 - “opacity” property – a line of code that can make the element transparent:

-- Properly conducted styling also can help us with hiding link placed in the text directly.
+- Properly conducted styling also can help us with hiding links placed in the text directly.
 Let’s use for this example a “text-decoration” property.

-Even when you hover a mouse over a link, the cursor remains default.
+- Even when you hover a mouse over a link, the cursor remains the default.